 On the following screen configure your security groups.

 Then you configure the routing, here you create a Target Group.

-Next you register targets, this means to add your instances to the Load Balancer
+Next, you register targets, this means adding your instances to the Load Balancer

 Finally, you review all the settings and create your Load Balancer.

 3. How to configure Route 53

 When you have both of your environments (blue/green) you will want to send controlled traffic to each environment, to do that we are going to use Route 53.